 Henry married Kathryn Howard at Oatlands Palace, Surrey.

 Kathryn Howard was found guilty of treason for committing adultery and executed by beheading.

-Anne and her brother, William, hoped that Henry would take Anne back as wife but Henry refused to consider this.
+Anne, her mother, and her brother, William, hoped that Henry would take Anne back as wife but Henry refused to consider this.

 1543 (12th July)